KDE/digikam-doc/setup_application/miscs_settings.rst

     The Captions Text Edit with Translation Feature

-Alternative-languages want mean more that one translations available for one string.
-The **x-default** entry is the native language entry used as reference for translations.
-Typically, it common to use English words with x-default, but it's not mandatory.
-When you ask to translate the string, online translators are able to detect the current language used as **x-default**.
+Alternative-languages want mean more than one translations available for one string.
+The **x-default** entry is the native language used as reference for translations.
+Typically, it's common to use English words with x-default, but it's not mandatory.
+When you ask to translate the string, the online translators will be able to detect the current language used with **x-default**.

-On the top of this widget, you can select the translation entry for the string.
-The drop-down menu will only show your preferred languages sets in the configuration dialog. the next button on the right allows to clear the current translated entry.
+On the top of this editor widget, you can select the translation entry for the string.
+The drop-down menu will only show your preferred languages sets in the configuration page.
+The next button on the right allows to clear the current translated entry.
 The next drop-down button allows to create a new translation entry using the configured online translator.
-Finaly, the last button on the right side will show the Localize settings page to customize the translations behaviors.
+Finale, the last button on the right side will show the Localize settings page to customize the translations behaviors.

 .. _system_settings: